stratis-storage/stratisd/tests/client-dbus/README.rst

 Testing
 -------
-The bulk of the tests designed to test the stratisd engine via the D-Bus API.
+The bulk of the tests are designed to test the stratisd engine via the D-Bus API.
 They test basic functionality and behavior of the various D-Bus methods.